What You Can Do

 How Thread Context Works

-When you trigger either message shortcut from a message that’s part of a thread, PlayerZero reads the parent message of that thread and includes its content alongside your additional context.
-This means the AI Player understands the full conversation without you needing to copy and paste.Scopes & Permissions
+When you trigger the message shortcut from a message that’s part of a thread, PlayerZero reads the parent message of that thread and includes its content alongside your additional context.
+This means the agent understands the full conversation without you needing to copy and paste.Workflow Stage Approvals

 PlayerZero requests only the permissions needed for AI agents to assist with debugging, communication, and issue management.
 We follow the principle of least privilege — each permission directly enables a specific capability.